And they saw the God of Israel: Under His feet there was the likeness of a pavement of sapphire, like the very sky for purity.

 Do we still expect journalists—and the outlets they represent—to be objective?
 Or have we come to accept that much of today’s media falls into the realm of activist journalism?
 What are the consequences when activist journalism and objective reporting become indistinguishable?

-On June 16 at 12:00 PM ET, join SAPIR Editor-in-Chief Bret Stephens alongside Israel’s chief political analyst for Channel 12 news, Amit Segal, as they engage in a discussion about the merits and pitfalls of activist and objective journalism in the U.S. and Israel.
+On Monday, June 30 at 12:00 PM ET, join SAPIR Editor-in-Chief Bret Stephens alongside Amit Segal, chief political analyst for Israel’s Channel 12 News, as they discuss the merits and pitfalls of activist and objective journalism in the United States and Israel.